piegope/doc/docs/content/fr/kb/devolutions-gateway/how-to-articles/use-dgw-external-browser.md

 ---
 It is possible to use {{ en.DGW }} with an external browser, but at the moment there are a few limitations to be aware of because of the browser design:
 * It only works with Google Chrome.
 * Google Chrome must be closed when opening a website from {{ en.RDM }}.
-A solution to this can be found in the <a href="#workaround-to-set-up-without-having-to-close-chrome">workaround</a>.
+A solution to this can be found in the [workaround](#workaround-to-set-up-without-having-to-close-chrome).
 * In case there are other proxy settings with Chrome (by GPO, command line, settings, etc.), they might conflict with each other and {{ en.DGW }} will not work.
 * In case Google Chrome is closed and does not have any other proxy settings, set up the entry to open externally like any other entries in {{ en.RDM }}.
 No additional installations/addons are needed for this to work.

 ## Workaround to Set Up Without Having to Close Chrome